gregtuc/autotrader-crawler/README.md

 ## Overview

 - On execution, the container will collect all car data from autotrader.ca
-- When complete, the data will be stored in a MongoDB database named after the UNIX time in which the program first began running.
+- When complete, the data will be stored in a MongoDB collection named after the UNIX time in which the program first began running.
 The container will stop when complete.
 - The MongoDB container is backed up in a Volume.